Danp04/danp04.github.io/docs/GitHub_basics.md

 2. Invite your Vistula educators typing the user’s name account: *martab0, db4rr*.
 3. Wait for acceptance.

-**📝 Note:** You can receive the notifications via e-mail as so check your box regularly.
+**📝 Note:** You can receive the notifications via e-mail so check your box regularly.

 ## The Git’s important commands